mlc-ai/web-llm/examples/cross-origin-storage/README.md

 ## Using the COS Extension

-For the best experience (and to see real cross-origin benefits), you should have the **Cross-Origin Storage Browser Extension** installed.
-If the extension is not found, this demo will use a mock to show the console logs of how the integration communicates with the API.
+For the best experience (and to see real cross-origin benefits), you should have the [Cross-Origin Storage Browser Extension](https://chromewebstore.google.com/detail/cross-origin-storage/denpnpcgjgikjpoglpjefakmdcbmlgih) installed.
+If the extension is not found, this demo will fall back to using the default cache.

 ## Verifying Integration